browserstack/browserstack-bitrise-espresso-step/README.md

       - A_SECRET_PARAM_ONE: the value for secret one
       - A_SECRET_PARAM_TWO: the value for secret two
   ```

 3. Go to the cloned repository and start the workflow editor:
   ```bash
   cd browserstack-bitrise-espresso-step
   bitrise :workflow-editor
   ```
   The workflow editor starts on `http://localhost:50154/1.3.87/#!/workflows`.

-4. On the workflow editor page, from the `WORKFLOW` drop down, select `test`.
+4. On the workflow editor page, from the `WORKFLOW` drop-down, select `test`.

 5. From the left navigation menu, click `Step Test`.

 6. Provide values to the keys listed in the `Input variables` section.
 Check out the [configuration](#⚙️-configuration) section to learn about each key.

 7. Save the configuration.
 You can now see the configuration in the `bitrise.yml` file created in the cloned repository.

 8. Run the test using the following command:
   ```bash
   bitrise run test